shinka-rpc/shinka-js/README.md

-The main advantage of `@shinka-rpc` is in re-using of the same `core` with all parametrizers.
+The main advantage of `@shinka-rpc` is in re-using of the same `core` with all transports.
 And when you decided to build many RPC communication buses, your bundle would contain only one `core`

 # Symmetricity